trueos/trueos-docs/trueos-handbook/introducing.rst

    supports a large number of virtual machine installable operating systems.

-.. index:: create virtual machine for a |trueos| install
+.. index:: creating a virtual machine for a |trueos| install
 .. _Creating a Virtual Machine for a |trueos| install:

 Creating a Virtual Machine for a |trueos| install